kanekop/another-hour-gen2-Claude/README.md

 * [ ] **World Clock:** Display a global message when any of the 24 world clocks are in their "Another Hour."
 * [ ] **World Clock:** Refine the visual style of AH-active clock items (e.g., color scheme, AH sector display).
 * [ ] **World Clock:** Allow user customization of displayed timezones or grid layout.
+* [ ] **Customizable Clock:** Implement a clock that allows custom time scaling beyond the standard 23/24 ratio, with a user interface to modify the denominator (23) for different time compression ratios.
 * [ ] **World Clock:** (Low Priority) Option to toggle between fixed grid and the original `auto-fit` responsive layout.
 * [ ] **World Clock:** Fine-tune responsive behavior for tablets (like iPad) to better ensure desired column count (e.g., 6x4 or 4x6) while maintaining readability.
 * [ ] **Stopwatch & Timer:** UI/UX enhancements and (optional) persistence of lap times/timer settings.